bjesus/asam/README.md

         rails s

+## Contribution
+Shelves needs help mostly (but not only) in these fields:
+* Translations - currently only English and Hebrew are supported
+* Coding style improvments - I'm not a Ruby expert and I'm sure things could have been written better
+* New file types parsers & thumbnailers

+## Troubleshooting
+I try to [make sure the code runs](https://travis-ci.org/bjesus/shelves), but obviously things can go wrong sometimes.
+Use [the project issue tracker](https://github.com/bjesus/shelves/issues) in case of need.

+## Credit
+This project wouldn't be possible without Rails, jQuery, Thinking Sphinx, Plupload, acts-as-taggable-on, acts_as_commentable, ajaxful_rating_jquery and a messed up biological clock.

-# License
+## License
 Shelves is released under the [GPL](http://opensource.org/licenses/GPL-3.0).
-If this is a problem for your project, tell me about it.
+If this is stopping you from using it, let me know.